Marquette Catholic High School (Illinois): Honors program

 The Honors program challenges the student in content, standards, and classroom procedures.
 Students are placed in the Honors track following a review of their grades and score on the Placement Exam, as well as discussion with the student and their parents/guardians.
 Students in the Honors Program are expected to have a higher standard of learning ability above and beyond College Prep coursework.
 Approximately 15-20% of students are in the Honors Program.

 Advanced Placement

 Marquette Catholic offers Advanced Placement (AP) courses in Literature, Composition, Calculus, Chemistry, Physics, Economics and U.S. Government.
 Marquette students taking AP Courses must take the associated AP Exam.
 College credit is often awarded to students who pass these national exams at the discretion of the university they attend.

 Extracurricular activities

 Marquette has a wide variety of different clubs and organizations.
-There are Explorers for Life (Pro-Life), Students Against Destructive Decisions (SADD), Cultural Awareness Club, Spanish Club, Ambassadors, Breast Cancer Awareness Club (BCA), the Newspaper Staff, Students for Soldiers, Veterans Heritage Project (VHP), Peer Leadership, Yearbook, Scholar Bowl, WYSE, Campus Ministry, and Student Council.
+There are Explorers for Life (Pro-Life), Students Against Destructive Decisions (SADD), Cultural Awareness Club, Spanish Club, Ambassadors, Breast Cancer Awareness Club (BCA), the Newspaper Staff, Students for Soldiers, Veterans Heritage Project (VHP), Peer Leadership, Yearbook, Diversity Club, Support Other Students (SOS), Scholar Bowl, WYSE, Campus Ministry, and Student Council.